Tuomari-ua/tuomari-ua.github.io/docs/gamemaster_rules/magic_items/elemental_gem.md

+---
+category: items
+layout: page
 name: Elemental Gem
-type: item
+tag: item

-# Elemental Gem
+title: Elemental Gem
+---

 _Wondrous item, uncommon_

 This gem contains a mote of elemental energy.
 When you use an action to break the gem, an elemental is summoned as if you had cast the **_conjure elemental_** spell, and the gem's magic is lost.
 The type of gem determines the elemental summoned by the spell.